1. This page is being

 The gully is now a clean V shape with escape up the steep grass slope to the left and onto the ridge.

-At the next right turn the floor becomes clean rock for about 35ft topped by a 5ft rock step.
-At this point the sides of the gully are steep and the route becomes serious on steep shale and grass.
+At the next right turn the floor becomes clean rock for about 35ft topped by a 6ft rock step.
+At this point the sides of the gully are steep.

 Continue up steep grass bearing left up to a metal stake.
 Climb up left from the stake to the top.
 Unfortunately someone has decided to test the stake and bent it to an angle where it cannot be removed leaving an eyesore.